thanakorntha/sql-challenge/case-study-answers/case-3-foodie-fi/README.md

 Introduction and Problem Statement
 --------------------------------------------------

-Subscription based businesses are super popular and Danny realised that there was a large gap in the market - he wanted to create a new streaming service that only had food related content - something like Netflix but with only cooking shows!

-Danny finds a few smart friends to launch his new startup Foodie-Fi in 2020 and started selling monthly and annual subscriptions, giving their customers unlimited on-demand access to exclusive food videos from around the world!
+Subscription-based services are booming, but Danny saw an untapped opportunity in the market&mdash;an entire streaming platform dedicated to food.
+Imagine Netflix, but exclusively for food lovers, with a library of cooking shows, recipe tutorials, and culinary adventures.
+Inspired by this vision, Danny gathered a team of talented friends, and in 2020, they launched Foodie-Fi: a unique streaming service offering unlimited access to food-focused content from across the globe through monthly and annual subscriptions.

-Danny created Foodie-Fi with a data driven mindset and wanted to ensure all future investment decisions and new features were decided using data.
-This case study focuses on using subscription style digital data to answer important business questions.
+Built on a data-driven foundation, Danny designed Foodie-Fi to make every major decision—from new features to investment strategies—guided by analytics.
+This case study dives into how Foodie-Fi uses subscription data to answer pivotal business questions and drive sustainable growth.

 <br>